makerdao/governance-manual/delegation/mkr-holder-guide.md

 ## Trust

 Trust has taken on a bad name in the crypto-space.
 Frequently this is for a good reason.
 Nevertheless, trust plays a key role in life and human interaction.
-Trust comes into play heavily in delegation.
+Trust comes into play heavily when delegating.

 **Delegation is an expression of the MKR Holder's trust in the delegate**